Nerajno/begin-to-code/lessons/python/lesson-4/presentation.md

 1. Indexing a string
 2. Looping through characters of a string
 3. String and List Slicing
+4. The in predicate operator
-4. Splitting and Joining Strings
+5. Splitting and Joining Strings
+6. Sorting a list
-5. The Accumulator Pattern
+7. The Accumulator Pattern